adamhrz/amh-ayla-ios/README.md

     >```gem install cocoapods```

-    Note: This version of Aura only supports Cocoapods version 1.0.0 and above.
-If you currently have a version of Cocoapods lower than 1.0.0 (such as the previously supported and incompatible version 0.39.0, please enter the following command to upgrade.
+    Note: This version of Aura now supports Cocoapods version 1.0.0 and above.
+If you currently have a version of Cocoapods lower than 1.0.0, it may work, but it is recommended to upgrade using the following command.
     >```gem upgrade cocoapods```

-3. Then run the following command within the Aura folder:

-    >```pod install```

-4. (Optional) Set the AYLA_SDK_BRANCH environment variable to the name of the AylaSDK branch you want to include.
+3. (Optional) Set the AYLA_SDK_BRANCH environment variable to the name of the AylaSDK branch you want to include.
 If the variable is unset, Cocoapods will default to the latest SDK release branch.

     >```export AYLA_SDK_BRANCH=release/5.2.00```

-5. Install Pods
+4. Install Pods by running the following command within the Aura folder:

     >```pod install```